Azure/bicep/docs/spec/bicep.md

 ### Objects
 Objects are declared using the open and close brace characters (`{` and `}`), and consist of a set of keys and values.
 Each key/value pair **must** be on a new line, and there **must** be a new line after the opening brace and before the closing brace.
 Keys and values are separated with the colon (`:`) character.

-Keys must either be a sequence of alphanumeric characters, or an uninterpolated string in cases where special characters are needed.
+Keys must either be a sequence of alphanumeric characters, or a string in cases where special characters or in-line expression interpolation is needed.
 Values may consist of any [literal](#literals) or an [expression](./expressions.md).

 Note that commas are not required or permitted between object property pairs.
 #### Examples